h0bbel/Down-The-Rabbit-Hole/AriaAutomationConfig/README.md

 This folder contains the accompanying files for my talk on Aria Automation Config (SaltStack).

-The presentation itself is found here: [placeholder]
+The presentation itself is found here: [presentation.pptx](presentation/presentation.pptx)